Personhood: Philosophical definitions

-Definitions

 Boethius, a philosopher of the early 6th century CE, gives the definition of "person" as "an individual substance of a rational nature" ("Naturæ rationalis individua substantia").

 According to the naturalist epistemological tradition, from Descartes through Locke and Hume, the term may designate any human or non-human agent who possesses continuous consciousness over time; and is therefore capable of framing representations about the world, formulating plans and acting on them.

 According to Charles Taylor, the problem with the naturalist view is that it depends solely on a "performance criterion" to determine what is an agent.
 Thus, other things (e.g. machines or animals) that exhibit "similarly complex adaptive behaviour" could not be distinguished from persons.
 Instead, Taylor proposes a significance-based view of personhood:

+Relatedly, Martin Heidegger developed his understanding of the distinctive kind of being which a person is as Dasein.
+The term's literal means an existence as a "being-there" or "there-being."
+Heidegger writes that, "Dasein itself has a special distinctiveness as compared with other entities; [...] it is ontically distinguished by the fact that, in its very Being, that Being is an issue for it."
+For Heidegger, the way in which Being is an issue for a person as Dasein is their future oriented caring.
+This distinguishes Dasein from function or performance criteria of personhood.

-Others, such as philosopher Francis J. Beckwith, argue that personhood is not linked to function at all, but rather that it is the underlying personal unity of the individual:
+Others also dispute functional criteria of personhood, such as philosopher Francis J. Beckwith, who argues that it is rather the underlying personal unity of the individual: